Whether as a parent, manager, employee or mentor most of us are going to experience a leadership role at some point in our lives.

 The thought of being in charge of a group of people is terrifying.

-Luckily, there’s a powerful way of thinking that can help you to be more effective in getting the very best out of your team members.
+Luckily, there’s a powerful way of thinking of successful leaders that can help you to be more effective in getting the very best out of your team members.

 Let’s look closer…

 The mistake many leaders make is to believe that they need to “command” or “shape” their team members.